Easy Tomato Basil Sauce

 With fresh ingredients and less than 30 minutes, you can have this Easy Homemade Tomato Basil Sauce done in no time.
 Perfect for any pasta!

-Love pasta?
-Have you tried to make your own pasta sauce?
 I enjoy a good store-bought sauce but sometimes it’s nice to make your own when you have the time.
 This recipe for Tomato Basil Sauce is very simple and it is full of flavorful ingredients and is great for pasta or as a dipping sauce.
-This is just one of those recipes that you want to have in your back pocket when you are tired of the same old pasta sauce and want something just a little different.
-So if you want to try your hand at making a simple but delicious sauce recipe, this Easy Tomato Basil Sauce recipe is the one for you!
+This is just one of those recipes that you want to have in your back pocket when you are tired of the same old pasta sauce and want something a little more special.

 We like any pasta for this recipe really.
 It works with everything.
 We used penne for this recipe but you can use spaghetti, linguine, cavatappi, etc.